National Maximum Speed Law: 1973—55 mph National Speed Limit

-As an emergency response to the 1973 oil crisis, on November 26, 1973, President Richard Nixon proposed a national 50 mph speed limit for passenger vehicles and a 55 mph (90 km/h) speed limit for trucks and buses.
+On November 26, 1973, President Richard Nixon proposed a national 50 mph speed limit for passenger vehicles and a 55 mph (89 km/h) speed limit for trucks and buses.
 Also proposed were a ban on ornamental lighting, no gasoline sales on Sunday, and a 15% cut in gasoline production to reduce total gas consumption by 200,000 barrels a day, representing a 2.2% drop from annualized 1973 gasoline consumption levels.
-Nixon partly based that on a belief that cars achieve maximum efficiency between 40 and 50 mph and that trucks and buses were most efficient at 55 mph.
+Nixon cited scientific data showing that cars achieve maximum efficiency between 40 and 50 mph and that trucks and buses were most efficient at 55 mph.

 The California Trucking Association, the largest trucking association in the United States, opposed differential speed limits on grounds that they are "not wise from a safety standpoint."

 Enactment

 The Emergency Highway Energy Conservation Act was a bill in the U.S. Congress that included the National Maximum Speed Limit.
 States had to agree to the limit if they desired to receive federal funding for highway repair.
 The uniform speed limit was signed into law by Nixon on January 2, 1974, and became effective 60 days later, by requiring the limit as a condition of each state receiving highway funds, a use of the Commerce Clause of the United States Constitution.

 The legislation required 55 mph speed limits on all four-lane divided highways unless the road had a lower limit before November 1, 1973.
 In some cases, like the New York State Thruway, the 50 mph speed limit had to be raised to comply with the law.
 The law capped speed limits at 55 mph on all other roads.

 A survey by the Associated Press found that, as of Wednesday, January 2, 1974: